-- SECTION 1: THE PURPOSE OF THE DEVELOPMENTAL DISABILITIES DD REGISTRY - SECTION 2: PLACEMENT ON THE LIST AND THE CRITERIA FOR RANKING AND SELECTION - SECTION 3: BASIC DEMOGRAPHIC INFORMATION - SECTION 4: NEEDS, PREFERENCES, AND ESTIMATED COST TO SERVE INDIVIDUALS ON THE DD REGISTRY - SECTION 5: Number of Individuals Selected or Removed from the DD Registry - SECTION 6: NUMBER OF STUDENTS WITH DEVELOPMENTAL DISABILITIES IN SPECIAL EDUCATION - SECTION 7: COPIES OF REPORTS, POLICIES, MANUALS, AND PROCEDURES
+- PREFACE: ABOUT THE DEVELOPMENTAL DISABILITIES REGISTRY REPORT - SECTION 1: THE PURPOSE OF THE DEVELOPMENTAL DISABILITIES REGISTRY - SECTION 2: PLACEMENT ON THE REGISTRY AND THE CRITERIA FOR RANKING AND SELECTION - SECTION 3: BASIC DEMOGRAPHIC INFORMATION - SECTION 4: NEEDS, PREFERENCES, AND ESTIMATED COST TO SERVE INDIVIDUALS ON THE REGISTRY - SECTION 5: NUMBER OF INDIVIDUALS SELECTED OR REMOVED FROM THE REGISTRY - SECTION 6: NUMBER OF STUDENTS WITH DEVELOPMENTAL DISABILITIES IN SPECIAL EDUCATION - SECTION 7: COPIES OF REPORTS, POLICIES, MANUALS, AND PROCEDURES

-ABOUT THE DEVELOPMENTAL DISABILITIES WAITING LIST REPORT
+ABOUT THE DEVELOPMENTAL DISABILITIES REGISTRY

-Under AS 47.80.130 (d), the Department of Health and Social Services is required to maintain a Waiting List denoting individuals whom experience a developmental disability (DD) as defined under AS 47.80.100 - 47.80.170.
+Under AS 47.80.130 (d), the Department of Health and Social Services is required to maintain a Registry denoting individuals who experience a developmental disability as defined under AS 47.80.100 - 47.80.170.
 It is further required that an annual Report to the Governor and specified legislative committees be presented when there is not adequate funding to meet the needs of these individuals.
-As noted elsewhere in this report, Alaskans who experience developmental disabilities may receive a variety of services administered and funded by multiple federal, state and local agencies.
-A centralized database has been developed to more easily determine what services, if any, a person on the Waiting List is receiving, how services relate to the client's needs as expressed in the client's self-report form, or whether the services requested are needed immediately or may be needed sometime in the future.
-Therefore, cost projections contained in this report should be considered estimates to use in planning and not a computation of the costs of comprehensive services that may be necessary to meet the needs of each person on the list.
+As noted elsewhere in this report, Alaskans who experience developmental disabilities may receive a variety of services administered and funded by multiple federal, state, and local agencies.
+A centralized database has been developed to more easily determine what services, if any, an individual on the Registry is receiving, how services relate to their needs as expressed in their individual assessment form, or whether the services requested are needed immediately or may be needed sometime in the future.
+Therefore, cost projections included in this report should be considered estimates to use in planning and not a computation of the costs of comprehensive services that may be necessary to meet the needs of each individual on the list.